sandialabs/ChemicalAssetTracker/README.md

 ### Step 1: Build the cms database

-There are two options for creating the cms database: running a Python script or running an included .NET application.
-Both are described below.

-#### Creating the cms database with a Python script

-This method of creating a new database is suitable if there have been no changes to the database schema, because it uses SQL scripts to create the database.
-If the database has changed, use the second option - using the dbutil program.
+The recommended option for creating the database is with the managedb.py script in the Scripts directory.
+It takes two arguments: "-clean" to create a clean database, and "-institution NAME", where NAME will be the top level of your location hierarchy.

 ```
 C> cd Scripts
-C> python managedb.py -clean
+C> python managedb.py -clean -institution ROOT
 ```

 > You may have to install some additional Python packages before that will work: